Adversarial Concept Distillation for One-Step Diffusion Personalization: Experiments

 \minisection{Main components.} Table~\ref{tab:ablation_components_and_steps} presents the analysis of removing key components from \ourmethod, namely the teacher model and the discriminators.
 As shown, removing the teacher or the discriminators leads to a noticeable decline across all evaluation metrics.
 These results indicate that both components play a crucial role in effectively learning new concepts.
 Qualitative ablation results are shown in Fig.~\ref{fig:ablation_study}-(c).
 Our full model generates high-quality and semantically consistent outputs.
 In contrast, omitting the teacher results in images that lack fine details specific to the target concept.
 When the discriminators are removed, the outputs are significantly more noisy.
 This degradation likely stems from the teacher’s use of a single denoising step, which produces $\mathbf{x}_0$ predictions with residual noise that are subsequently propagated to the student model during training.

 \minisection{Inference Steps.} Although \ourmethod is trained for a 1-step setting, we further evaluate its performance for 2-step and 4-step denoising, using the same trained model without re-training.
 As reported in Table~\ref{tab:ablation_components_and_steps}, CLIP-T scores show slight improvements with additional steps, whereas CLIP-I and DINO scores exhibit marginal declines.
 Overall, the variations across quantitative metrics remain minimal.
 The qualitative comparisons in Fig.~\ref{fig:ablation_study}-(a) reveal more perceptible differences.
-Notably, increasing the number of inference steps enhances image fidelity, especially by producing richer background details and finer textures.
-This generalizability emerges as a beneficial byproduct of the training process in \ourmethod.
+Notably, increasing the number of inference steps enhances image fidelity, especially through richer background details and finer textures.
+This generalizability emerges as a beneficial byproduct of training \ourmethod.

-\minisection{1-Step Backbones.} We perform a backbone ablation study to assess the adaptability of our method to alternative one-step backbones.
+\minisection{1-Step Backbones.} We perform a backbone ablation study to assess the adaptability of our method to one-step backbones.
 In particular, we replace the student model with Hyper-SD1.5 and adjust the teacher model accordingly to SD1.5.
 The quantitative results are summarized in Table~\ref{tab:ablation_backbone_and_echo}.
 Our findings indicate that this alternative backbone yields inferior performance compared to the SDTurbo backbone.
 However, as illustrated in Fig.\ref{fig:ablation_study}-(b), Hyper-SD1.5 still remains capable of generating reasonable outputs in such cases.
 Notably, our choice of SDTurbo as the primary backbone is motivated by two main factors: it is one of the few one-step models capable of generating high-quality images, and its distillation-based training process is well aligned with our framework, which likely contributes to its superior performance over Hyper-SD1.5 when used as the backbone.